tmpvar/node-lossystream/README.md

 __why?__

 I'm using this to push images (640x480) to the browser over binary websockets.
+The browser freezes if I try to send this much data 30 times a second.